๐Ÿค”Intro to Philosophy

 Why This Matters

-Metaphysics is the backbone of philosophy—it asks the biggest questions you can ask: What exists?
+Metaphysics asks the biggest questions philosophy has to offer: What exists?
 What is real?
 What am I?
-When you study metaphysical theories, you're not just memorizing positions; you're learning the frameworks philosophers use to make sense of everything from consciousness to causation.
+When you study metaphysical theories, you're learning the frameworks philosophers use to make sense of everything from consciousness to causation.
 These theories show up constantly in discussions of free will, personal identity, philosophy of mind, and ethics.
 If you can't explain the difference between dualism and materialism, you'll struggle to follow debates about whether minds are just brains.

 Here's what you're really being tested on: the ability to identify what kind of claim a philosopher is making about reality and why it matters for other philosophical problems.
-Don't just memorize that Descartes was a dualist—know what problem dualism tries to solve and what problems it creates.
-Each theory below illustrates a fundamental choice about the nature of existence, and exam questions will ask you to compare, contrast, and apply these frameworks to new scenarios.
+Don't just memorize that Descartes was a dualist.
+Know what problem dualism tries to solve and what problems it creates.
+Each theory below represents a fundamental choice about the nature of existence, and exam questions will ask you to compare, contrast, and apply these frameworks to new scenarios.

 Theories of Substance: What Exists?